This section lists terms and abbreviations used within the University. You will encounter them frequently so it is useful to know them.

 A 'shell' paper that may be used with different content in different years.
 A student may be able to complete the paper multiple times and count the credit from each instance, provided that the content is different each time.

 A discipline specified as a major subject or minor subject in a programme, or as the subject of or an endorsement for a qualification, indicating that a concentration of papers has been taken in that discipline or that the qualification is entirely in the discipline.

 Qualifications for which only a limited number of students may enrol have specific entry requirements in the relevant programme regulations (e.g. for Teacher Education, Law, Physical Education, Surveying, Social Work and several Health Sciences professional degrees).

 Papers which have too many students to be taught in one class are divided into groups called streams.

-An intensive teaching period from early January to mid-February during which a range of undergraduate papers offered.
+An intensive teaching period from early January to mid-February during which a range of undergraduate papers are offered.

 Suspension (in regard to Academic Progress Policy)

 Under the Academic Progress Policy, students who pass fewer than half of the points they are enrolled for in the Conditional Enrolment year will be suspended (i.e. will not be permitted to enrol) for the subsequent two calendar years.